SteelCompendium/data-bestiary-md/Bugbear Commander.md

 - ★ 12–16: 8 damage
 - ✸ 17+: 11 damage; one target is grabbed

+Effect: 1 ally within 5 of the commander has an edge on their next attack until the start of the commander’s next turn.

 **You Next!**

 |                    |                |
 | :----------------- | :------------- |
 | Keywords: —        | Type: Action   |
 | Distance: Ranged 8 | Target: 1 ally |

+Effect: The target moves up to their speed and uses a signature action.

 **Fall Back!
 (5 Malice)**